glfw/glfw/README.md

  - [Vulkan headers](https://www.khronos.org/registry/vulkan/) for Vulkan tests

 The Vulkan example additionally requires the Vulkan SDK to be installed, or it will not be included in the build.
+On macOS you need to set the path to the MoltenVK SDK manually as it has no standard location.

 The documentation is generated with [Doxygen](http://doxygen.org/).
 If CMake does not find Doxygen, the documentation will not be generated when you build.